Ayoroq/odin-recipes/README.md

 # odin-recipes
-This is the repository for the Odin's Project: Recipes
+This is the repository for the Odin's Project: Recipes activity